Kunhao-Liu/3D-OVS/README.md

 The config files are stored in `configs`, each file is named after `configs/$scene_name.txt`.
 The results will be saved in the checkpoint's path.
 More details can be found in `scripts/test_segmentation.sh`.

-## Data Preperation
+## Data Preparation
 We need to extract a hierarchy of CLIP features from image patches for training.
-You can extract the CLIP features by: (Please modity $scene_name to the scene name you want to extract features for)
+You can extract the CLIP features by: (Please modify $scene_name to the scene name you want to extract features for)
 ```
 bash scripts/extract_clip_features.sh data/$scene_name/images clip_features/$scene_name [GPU_ID]
 ```